 Typical corporate scoring simply doesn’t motivate people to greater, more focussed effort, but given the opportunity teams can create exciting scoreboards that do.
 We believe in each team defining their own scoreboards and being able to celebrate progress and success publicly.

-Successful strategic execution in the face of the whirlwind is dependent on carving out time to focus on the new behaviours required by the strategy.
-In order to do this it is critical that teams focus on doing only one or two things that move the goal forward each week and being accountable for doing so.
-Our Clients achieve their strategy by the combined efforts of their team each delivering on their weekly commitments – the total of small individual contributions being far more significant than the mighty efforts of a few.
+Successful strategic execution in the face of the whirlwind is based on two principles.
+Firstly, use the clarity about what’s really important to empower teams and individuals to stop doing things which don’t contribute to the strategy.
+Secondly, carve out time to focus on the new behaviours required by the strategy.
+In order to do this it is critical that teams focus on doing only one or two new things each week that move the goal forward, and are accountable for doing so.
+Our Clients achieve their strategy by the combined efforts of their teams each delivering on their weekly commitments: the total of small individual contributions are far more significant than the mighty efforts of a few.

 We recommend our Clients sets up a weekly meeting – the most important meeting of the week – at which each team member would report to his/her peer group on the commitment they would have made at the previous meeting to take action to progress on their goal in support of the Battle.